Interested students can apply for a 2024 Summer Undergraduate Research in Physiology (SURP) program by completing the following:

-- Complete and submit an application form online at the application web site.
+Complete and submit an online Application Form.
 Please remember that your personal statements, undergraduate transcript and your three choices for faculty mentors (in order of preference) will be required on the website before you submit your application.

 - Travel reimbursement: ($500 maximum; actual cost reimbursed, if less than $500)

 - Car mileage (gas cannot be reimbursed) - Not to exceed the cost of a round-trip airline ticket.

 - Research supply assistance of $1,000 toward the research expenditure, paid to the mentor of the research lab.

 - Gain basic knowledge in modern physiology and skills in preparing scientific abstracts, posters, and oral presentations.

 Please read eligibility requirements carefully.
 Students from diverse backgrounds are encouraged to apply.

 - Be a U.S. citizen or permanent resident.